microsoft/industry/healthcare/solutions/healthcareApis/readme.md

 The deployment requires you to select the subscription you will create the Healthcare APIs into, and a location.

-Once provided, navigate to the Healthcare APIs configuration tab, and provide inptu for the following:
+Once provided, navigate to the Healthcare APIs configuration tab, and provide inputs for the following:

 * Resource group name.
 A resource group will be created to logically group all the Healthcare APIs resources and additional infrastructure, such as monitoring, storage accounts, managed identities etc.